Nilanth/laravel-breeze-react/README.md

 ## Support

-Laravel Breeze Create React App needs a ⭐️ from you.
+Laravel Breeze React needs a ⭐️ from you.
 Don't forget to leave a star ⭐️